lopezmauro/maya-ml-rivet/README.md

 # Maya-ml-rivet

 This is a proof of concept of a Maya rivet node done with machine learning.
-Is not meant to be an optimized code
+Is not meant to be an optimized code.
+THIS IS A BETA RELEASE USE AT YOUR OWN RISK

 ### Motivation